mustachemo/data-runner/README.md

   - [x] Export data into various forms
     - [x] We are able to export the data, but not the modified data.
 Must fix that
     - [x] Also need to make a button that exports the data into the format specified by the radio buttons
-    - [ ] Style export button!
+    - [x] Style export button!
-  - [ ] Make the columns/first row/headers sticky.
+  - [x] Make the columns/first row/headers sticky.
 Meaning they stay when scrolling

-  - [ ] Could style the table to make it nicer (bonus feature)
   - [x] Add enforcement of types.
 Say a column shows only numbers, let's say money.
 Enforce that you can't edit a text into there, only numeric values are allowed (https://dash.plotly.com/datatable/typing)
   - [ ] Add a formatting setting that formats columns to a specified prefereance.
 For example, cost column will show $ sign and number type enforcement along with commas when needed (https://dash.plotly.com/datatable/typing)
-  - [ ] Adding or removing columns and rows
+  - [x] Adding or removing columns and rows
   - [ ] Update parse_content function to include 'xslx, xml, html" and "pdf" if we can (pdf is a bonus feature)
   - [x] Combine two or more data of the same format into one file
-  - [ ] After "Enforcing" dtypes or formatting, those cells are then highlighted (https://dash.plotly.com/datatable/conditional-formatting).
+  - [z] After "Enforcing" dtypes or formatting, those cells are then highlighted (https://dash.plotly.com/datatable/conditional-formatting).
 We could also use for other use cases when highlighting is required.
 We should have a legend that says what each higlight color means
     - [x] dtype highlighting
     - [x] Highlighting None, NaN, or Empty String Values
     - [ ] formatting highlighting
-  - [ ] Make legend for filtering operations/syntax (https://dash.plotly.com/datatable/filtering)
+  - [z] Make legend for filtering operations/syntax (https://dash.plotly.com/datatable/filtering)
   - [ ] Testing (https://dash.plotly.com/testing)

 - Bonus Features: